Axlefublr/edister.nvim/README.md

 But you can pass the `reg_type` argument to change some register's type to another one. `reg_type` accepts the same things as `:h setreg()` does, for specifying the register type.

 If you set `reg_type` to the special variant "ask", then, after you close the floating window, you will be interactively asked for the register type that you want.
-Press a single character out of l (linewise) / c (characterwise) / b (blockwise), and the register will be turned into that type (keeping your edit).
+Press a single character out of k (keep the same register type) / l (linewise) / c (characterwise) / b (blockwise), and the register will be turned into that type (keeping your edit). `k` is the default, so you can press enter instead if you'd like.

 If you pressed escape, your edit isn't saved at all.
 You get to have the option of the final "nevermind" here, unlike in default behavior.
-If the character you pressed isn't one of l / c / b, the previous register type will be kept, and your edit _will_ be saved.
+If the character you pressed isn't one of l / c / b or _is_ k, the previous register type will be kept, and your edit _will_ be saved.

 Suggested mapping: